m4opt/m4opt/docs/design/milp.rst

 Problem 2: Filter changes with fixed exposure time
 --------------------------------------------------

-In this variation, we enforce that every field must be visited :math:`k` times before any field is visited :math:`k + 1` times to allow for length filter changes to occur between visits.
+In this variation, we enforce that every field must be visited for the :math:`k`th before any field is visited for the :math:`(k + 1)` time to allow for length filter changes to occur between visits.
 The exposure time is fixed for all fields and visits.

 MILP problem formulation
 ^^^^^^^^^^^^^^^^^^^^^^^^